isabella232/kendo-react-animation/docs/slide/index.md

 > * Only entering or leaving elements from the DOM are animated.
 > * In order for the Slide to work, it must always be present in the rendering tree.

+The Slide is part of the [kendo-react-animation npm package](https://www.npmjs.com/package/@telerik/kendo-react-animation).

 ## Default Setup

 ```html-preview